 - She overcame her exam anxiety.

-- Emily is scoring near perfect marks on her tests and quizzes.
+- Emily started scoring near perfect marks on her tests and quizzes.

 “Emily is getting a 78% on her first term in Math.
 Last year a 68%.
 She is also very positive about Math, it is no longer her least favourite subject:)”

-3. Grade 6 math student with special learning ability
+3. Grade 6 math student with special learning needs

 Luke joined us around the end of his grade 5 year.
 He had been diagnosed with Output Disorder and ADHD and was struggling in math.
 He was not receiving the extra support he needed in school, and it caused his parents a lot of stress and anxiety.